ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

     play.yml
     ├── collections/
-    │   └── ansbile_collections/
+    │   └── ansible_collections/
     │               └── myname/
     │                   └── mycol/<collection structure lives here>

-By default ``ansible-galaxy`` will install the latest collection that is available but a version range identifier can be used to filter the version that is installed like so:
+By default ``ansible-galaxy`` installs the latest collection that is available but you can add a version range identifier to install a specific version as follows:

 .. code-block:: bash